pexip/os-rust-pyo3/guide/src/faq.md

-# Frequently Asked Questions / Troubleshooting
+# Frequently Asked Questions and troubleshooting

 ## I'm experiencing deadlocks using PyO3 with lazy_static or once_cell!